What are muscle twitches?

 - any other symptoms you may be experiencing

 Your doctor will also perform a physical exam and gather your medical history.
 Make sure to notify your doctor about any existing health conditions.

 Your doctor will likely order certain diagnostic tests if they suspect your muscle twitching is due to an underlying condition.
-They may order:
+They

 - blood tests to evaluate electrolyte levels and thyroid function

 - a CT scan

 - electromyography to assess the health of the muscles and the nerve cells that control them

 These diagnostic tests can help your doctor determine the cause of your muscle twitching.
 If you have persistent and chronic muscle twitching, a serious underlying medical condition may be the cause.

 It’s important to diagnose and treat the problem as soon as possible.
 Early intervention can often improve your long-term outlook and treatment options.